 One of the most commonly grown species is “Miss Huff.”
 It is a reliable bushy form that can get 5 to 6 feet (1.5-2 m.) tall in one season.
 The flowers are a gorgeous mixture of coral, orange, pink, and yellow.

 For elegant red, orange, and yellow blooms try ‘New Red.’
 ‘Samantha’ is bright yellow and has variegated foliage.

 Many of the bushy forms are also sterile, meaning they won’t produce toxic fruits.
 ‘Pinkie’ is bicolor and a compact sterile plant, while ‘Patriot Dean Day Smith’ is a pastel plant that produces a 5 foot (1.5 m.) tall mound.

 One of the most astounding lantana plant varieties is ‘Silver Mound,’ which as its name suggests, has icy white flowers with golden centers.

 Popcorn Lantana Varieties

-One of the quirkiest types of lantana are popcorn varieties.
+One of the quirkiest types of lantana are the popcorn varieties.
 They are developed for their clusters of fruit.
 Plants grow 3 feet (1 m.) tall with a similar spread and produce elongated colorful fruit after bloom.

-Popcorn lantana (Lantana trifolia) include two main cultivars: Fruity Pebbles and Lavender Popcorn.
+Popcorn lantana (Lantana trifolia) includes two main cultivars: Fruity Pebbles and Lavender Popcorn.
 These are native to Central and South America and prefer hot, sunny locations.
 The species is also known as 3-leaved lantana due to the leaves which appear in whorls of three.